afajl/mob/README.md

 # mob

-A console tool to work in a remote mob with git.
+A console tool to work in a remote mob (or pair) with git.

 * Handover code fast between drivers
 * Nice timer